-Employees can bring claims of unfair dismissal and wrongful dismissal (although unfair dismissal can only be pursued through the employment tribunal - not the Courts).
+Employees can bring claims of unfair dismissal and wrongful dismissal (although unfair dismissal can only be pursued through the Employment Tribunal ("the Tribunal") - not the Courts).

 The remedies for unfair dismissal include: reinstatement; an order for re-engagement in a comparable position; and/or a compensation order.